Rockz1152/blackndsky/browsers/waterfox.md

 - Drag `Home` to the toolbar next to reload
 - Click `Done`

+Open Settings under the Application Menu button in top right corner > Settings > Look & Feel

+- Theme
+  - Select `Lepton Style`
+- Icons
+  - Check `Hide All Icons`

 ----

 ## Settings
-Click the Options Menu in top right corner > Settings
+_*If you need to open Settings, you can find it under the Application Menu button in top right corner_

 General